 Accreditation assures the community, students, staff, and faculty that the institution is meeting standards of excellence.

 The Higher Learning Commission (HLC) is the accrediting agency for Lake Land College.
 For more information, please visit hlcommission.org.

 The College received full accreditation in 2015, and Lake Land College was assigned to the Standard Pathway.
-The College’s next accreditation visit by the HLC occurred in November 2018.
+The College’s most recent accreditation visit by the HLC occurred in November 2018.
 The next accreditation visit will occur April 28-29, 2025.

 Accreditation is granted based on the results of a review of the College’s Assurance Argument (a report on how the College meets the Criteria for Accreditation) and a site visit conducted by an HLC-assigned team.